Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 This phase is not separate from therapy.
 It is part of the work.

 Without this foundation, processing is unlikely to be effective or sustainable.
+The importance of pacing and structure is explored further in How Long Does EMDR Take for PTSD?
+Timeline Explained.

 How Processing Unfolds in Complex Trauma